Next arrow

 What is a company travel policy?

-A company travel policy is like a roadmap, with an organized set of directives that guides an employee's business travels, right from the initial booking stage up to the reimbursement process.Β
+A company travel policy is a formal document that outlines the rules and procedures that an employee should follow while traveling for official business.
+The guidelines are established from the initial booking stage up to the reimbursement process.Β

 Why is a travel policy for employees mandatory?